dynamsoft-docs/document-normalizer-docs-mobile/programming/ios/user-guide.md

 // Add LicenseVerificationListener to the interface class AppDelegate: UIResponder, UIApplicationDelegate, LicenseVerificationListener {
    var window: UIWindow?

-   func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool {
+   // Only the first func application(...) needs to be implemented.
+The UISceneSession Lifecycle marked functions are not needed. func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool {
           // Override point for customization after application launch.
           LicenseManager.initLicense("Put your license key here.", verificationDelegate: self)